-An Oracle-provided user account named GSMCATUSER must be unlocked and assigned a password inside the legacy database or PDB designated for the shard catalog.
+An Oracle-provided user account named GSMCATUSER must be unlocked and assigned a password inside the PDB designated for the shard catalog.
 This account is used by the shard director processes to connect to the shard catalog database and perform administrative tasks in response to sharding commands.

-If you are using a PDB as the shard catalog, note that GSMCATUSER is a common user in the container database.
+Note that GSMCATUSER is a common user in the container database.
 As a result, its password is the same for CDB\$ROOT and all PDBs in the CDB.
-If multiple PDBs in a single CDB are to be used as catalog databases for different sharding configurations, they will all share the same GSMCATUSER password which can be a security concern.
-To avoid this, host only one shard catalog PDB per CDB, and do not unlock the GSMCATUSER account in any other PDBs.
+If multiple PDBs in a single

+CDB are to be used as catalog databases for different sharding configurations, they will all share the same GSMCATUSER password which can be a security concern.
+To avoid this potential security concern, configure a separate CDB to host each shard catalog.
+Each CDB should contain only a single shard catalog PDB so that no other PDBs in the CDB can share the common GSMCATUSER password.
+In this way, multiple shard catalogs can be configured across several CDBs, each having different GSMCATUSER passwords.